-Gabriella D’ettorre Sapienza University of Rome Rome Italy Biography
+Gabriella D’ettorre Department of Public Health and Infectious Disease Sapienza University of Rome Rome Italy Biography

 Biography of Gabriella D’ettorre

-Gabriella d’Ettorre is Associated Professor in Infectious Diseases at the University Sapienza Rome, Italy and she is supervisor for the mamagement of about 1000 HIV positive outpatient.
+Gabriella d’Ettorre is Associated Professor in Infectious Diseases at the University Sapienza Rome, Italy.
+She is the supervisor for the management of about 1000 HIV positive outpatient.
 Professor d’Ettorre has carried out several original investigations in the field of pathogenesis, innovative treatment and comorbidities of HIV infection.
-She is author of over 150 publications on peer- reviewed journals and actually her mayor current research interest is focused on the study of microbioma in HIV.
+She is the author of over 150 publications in peer- reviewed journals and her major research interest is focused on the study of microbiome in HIV.

-Rita Effros UCLA Path & Lab Med Los Angeles, CA USA Biography
+Rita Effros Department of Pathology and Laboratory Medicine UCLA Los Angeles, CA USA Biography

 Biography of Rita Effros

 Rita B. Effros earned her Ph.D. in Immunology from the University of Pennsylvania, under the mentorship of Peter Doherty, 1996 Nobel Laureate.
-Her thesis work on immunity to viruses continues to be her research focus, with special emphasis on telomeres, the regions at the ends of chromosomes, which shorten during cell division.
-Based on studies of telomere/telomerase dynamics in human T cells, her laboratory was one of the first to propose that HIV disease may involve accelerated aging of the immune system.
-She was the 2007 winner of the prestigious Kleemeier Award by the Gerontological Society of America, and she served as the 2015 President of that organization.
+Her thesis work on immunity to viruses continues to be her research focus, with special emphasis on telomeres, the regions at the end of chromosomes, which are shortened during cell division.
+Based on the studies of telomere/telomerase dynamics in human T cells, her laboratory was one of the first to propose that HIV disease may involve accelerated aging of the immune system.
+She was the 2007 winner of the prestigious Kleemeier Award by the Gerontological Society of America, and she since 2015, she is serving as the President of that organization.

-Guido Ferrari Duke University Medical Center Durham, NC USA Biography
+Guido Ferrari Department of Surgery and Molecular Genetics and Microbiology Duke University Medical Center Durham, NC USA Biography

 Biography of Guido Ferrari